pulp-platform/snitch/hw/system/occamy/fpga/README.md

 ## Features

-_tbd._
+- Boot through SPI flash and TFTP
+- Generation of all images through buildroot with upstream versions and patches (`br2_external/patch`)
+- SSH into the Linux running on the VCU128 with `ssh root@hero-vcu128-02.ee.ethz.ch`

 ---

 ## Generating the Bitstream

-To create the bitstream for Occamy on the VCU128, you currently need to follow two steps.
+To create the bitstream for Occamy on the VCU128, you currently need to follow three steps.

 ### Reducing Occamy's Size